SOBotics/Natty/README.md

 **Why do we need the bot?**

-The NATOBot project aims to not only overcome the *"not real time"* issue but also help those users below 10,000 reputation to take a look and moderate the answers.
+This project aims to not only overcome the *"not real time"* issue but also help those users below 10,000 reputation to take a look and moderate the answers.

 #Implementation